 The Limit Factor

-The targeted muscle has to be the limitig factor for the chosen exercise.
+The targeted muscle has to be the limiting factor for the chosen exercise.

 When building muscles is your main goal, you have to focus on muscles not movements.
 Think of quads, biceps, chest.
 This is quite the opposite when you are training for sports performance like powerlifting where you have to focus on certain movements like squat and bench press to optimize performance.